Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Properties of generalized Rockland operators

 (see Remark \ref{rem:ConseguenzeH1H2}).
 Hence, $(\bigstar)$ holds in this case (note that the polynomials $r_{i,j}$ are not all identically zero, since $R_{i}$ is \emph{non-vanishing}).

 As for the \emph{explicit form} of $r_{i,j} = r_{\beta}$ it suffices to observe that, since $r_{i,j}$ is (smooth and) $D_{\lambda}$-homoge\-ne\-ous of degree $\mathcal{H}_{E}(e_{j})-\nu_{i}$, we have

-and this fully demonstrates \eqref{eq:ralfabetaLemmaTecnico} in this case.
+and this proves \eqref{eq:ralfabetaLemmaTecnico} in this case.
 We now assume that \eqref{eq:ToProveInductionRstarOperatoresxi} holds for some $k\geq1$ (and for every multi-in\-dex of length $k$), and we prove that it holds also \emph{for every given multi-index}

 of length $k+1$.
 To this end we first observe that, setting $J=(i_{1} ,\ldots,i_{k}),$ by using the inductive hypothesis, jointly with Theorem \ref{thm:Adrift}, we can write

 (where each $r_{\alpha,\beta}$ is a polynomial function of the form \eqref{eq:ralfabetaLemmaTecnico}, possibly depending on $J$, and not all of them vanish).
 As a consequence, if we define